HOW IT WORKS

 What are the costs?

 Because ALDCA is a public school program, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum, and qualified students may receive a loaner computer and printer.
+Enrolled families receive the K12 curriculum, and qualified students may receive a loaner computer and printer.

 What's my role as a parent?

 Middle school is a time when students become more independent, taking on more responsibility and ownership for their learning and working more directly with their teachers.
 But parent involvement is still critical to student success.
 As a parent, you (or another responsible adult you choose) serve as your child's Learning Coach.

 While teachers set the pace of instruction, the Learning Coach helps their student stay on track.
 Parent/Learning Coach involvement is essential for at least 20 hours a week, and roughly 50–60 percent of this time is online.
 The initial 4–8 weeks can be intensive as your family settles into a routine.

 In middle school, student learning changes to a semester-based approach where students are required to earn a passing grade on their assignments and online lessons.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.

 While online lessons can usually be completed at any time of day, students are required to attend teacher-led, direct-instruction, online synchronous Class Connect sessions.
 During Class Connects, students receive online instruction from teachers and have opportunities to interact virtually with classmates.

 Attending Class Connects and completing coursework according to the assigned pacing schedule, will help set up your student for success.